derogab/poop-cleaner/README.md

 DEBUG=0
 POOP_THRESHOLD=10
 ```

+`ADMIN_USERNAME`: your personal telegram username.
+`BOT_TOKEN`: the token of your telegram bot.
+`DEBUG`: enable/disable debug mode (0 for False, 1 for True).
+`POOP_THRESHOLD`: minimum number of reaction for deleting a message.

 ### Usage
 The easiest way to use the bot is via the [docker compose](./docker-compose.yml) file.
 When ready, run: